Jank1510/Jank1510/README.md

 - 🔭 I’m currently working on my proyects
 - 🌱 I’m currently learning Angular
 - 👯 I'm an open source lover
 - 🤔 I’m looking for help with Backend
 - 📫 How to reach me: jeanhurt15@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: xd
 - 💬 Ask me about Myself

   ---